Rust Clap recipes

 I found a few similar questions on the Internet:

-But both of them didn't have any useful answers.
-So far, the following code is the best how we can solve this problem:
+But neither of them had any useful answers.
+So far, the following code is the best way we can solve this problem:

 #[derive(Debug, Clone, Args)]